Professional Master of Arts in Social Innovation

 - TOEFL test scores (Test of English as a Foreign Language), or IELTS (International English Language Testing System), or MELAB (Michigan English Language Assessment Battery) for applicants whose native language is not English.
 The following minimum scores are expected: TOEFL is 80, IELTS is 6.5, and MELAB is 77.

 Admissions may request additional information or request a personal interview.
 The Admission committee is looking for evidence that a candidate will be successful if admitted into the program and considers each applicant as a whole student.
+Visit the online catalog to view admission requirements for this program.

 The deadlines for applications are: